ma-laforge/FileIO2.jl/README.md

 #### Constructing `File` Objects (Shorthand)

-The simplest way to construct a `File` object is to call the "shorthand" method: `File(::Symbol, ::AbstractString)`.
+The simplest way to construct a `File` object is to call the "shorthand" method: `File(::Symbol, ::String)`.
 For example:

 		f1 = File(:text, "myfile.txt")
 		f2 = File(:png, "myimage.png")